john-tornblom/ps5-payload-sdk/README.md

 artifacts in this repository originate from the [PS5SDK][PS5SDK] project.

 ## Prerequisites
-In order to generate trampolines for essential system libraries on the PS5, you need to obtain sprx files from your PS5 console.
-Decrypt the sprx files your payload is suppose to interact with, and place them (with the same filename as used on the PS5) in the root directory of this repository.
-You also need a build environment.
 On Debian-flavored operating systems, you can invoke the following command to install dependencies used by the SDK.
 ```console
 john@localhost:ps5-payload-sdk$ sudo apt-get install wget build-essential python3 python3-pyelftools
 ```